lajonss/iga-ads-dockerfile/README.md

 ```

 Warning:
-Option '--rm' makes the container dissapear after exit.
+Option '--rm' makes the container disappear after exit.
-You can save the container using 'docker commit' command.
+You can save the running container using 'docker commit' command.

 # Example of fetching data